 If we had infinite space to store physical objects we could try to preserve the computers the content is stored on, but that’s not realistically possible either.

 For me personally, I am trying to make sure that the relatively recent content migrates with me when I update my computers and remains accessible.
 So far I’ve been lucky that my approximately 10 years of digital photos are all still usable.
 Even with that precaution in place I will try to shoot more film again, but only after checking that my decade-old Minolta film scanner is still working.
-Fortunately I also own a flatbed scanner that can scan film up to 5″x4″.
-As long as it remains functional and software like Hamrick’s Vuescan supports it, I should be OK with a dual analog/digital strategy.
+Fortunately I also own a flatbed scanner that can scan film up to 5"x4" and as long as it remains functional and software like Hamrick’s Vuescan supports it, I should be OK with a dual analog/digital strategy.
 Plus places like Freestyle photo seem to be able to supply more film that’s been reissued these days compared to a few years ago.